-When we first meet, clients are often overworked and struggling with a myriad of priorities, all of which seem to be needed NOW.
-They’re trying to manage budgets and cash flow, implement new products, dealing with the need for technology upgrades and fixing other operational matters.
+When the Omania Terry team first meet a new client, the clients are often overworked and struggling with myriad priorities, all of which seem to be needed NOW.
+They’re trying to manage budgets and cash flow, implementing new products, dealing with the need for technology upgrades and fixing other operational matters.

 It’s no wonder that managing people is often the last thing on the minds of business owners and managers, even though subconsciously they know it’s a priority.